top of page

 Basic Toolbars and Menus in Rhino 3D

-When you first open Rhino 3D, the interface can look dense — toolbars stacked along the top and sides, menus full of commands, and panels filled with icons you may not recognize yet.
-But don’t worry: once you understand how Rhino’s toolbars and menus are organized, everything will start to make sense.
+When I first opened Rhino 3D, the interface seemed dense.
+Toolbars stacked along the top and sides, menus full of commands, and panels filled with unfamiliar icons greeted me.
+However, I quickly learned that once I understood how Rhino’s toolbars and menus are organized, everything began to make sense.

 Jump to Section